Rw1942/rallyflare/POSTMARK_SETUP.md

 ## Overview

-Rally receives inbound emails via Postmark webhooks.
-When someone sends an email to your Rally address (e.g., `chat@email2chatgpt.com`), Postmark will forward the email data to your Cloudflare Worker.
+Email2ChatGPT receives inbound emails via Postmark webhooks.
+When someone sends an email to your Email2ChatGPT address (e.g., `chat@email2chatgpt.com`), Postmark will forward the email data to your Cloudflare Worker.

 ## Setup Steps